A floor installer died in a weekend fall on his boss's property. His family wants answers | CBC News

 Fell nearly 4 metres

 Ottawa Fire Services told CBC it got a call during noon hour on Sept.
-10 that Hill had fallen nearly four metres at a construction site in Edwards, a rural community in the city's southeast.
+10 that Hill had fallen nearly four metres at a construction site in the rural community of Edwards.

 The land where the incident took place is owned by Mohamad Charaf, the president of Southgate Carpets, according to property records.